 Tips and what you will need: I use coconut oil instead of grill spray to prevent sticking.
 Just wipe down grill with a little coconut oil on a paper towel.
 I love this sea salt.
 You will need a large stock pot.
 This is the stock pot of my dreams.
 We love our mini grill for excursions to the park or beach but use a regular size grill in the backyard. (affiliate links)

 This fabulous grilled corn is a hit at every BBQ!
 In the off season you can broil instead of grilling.

 - 6 cobs of white or yellow corn

 - ¼ cup cilantro, chopped (for those that don't like cilantro, you can use parsley)

 - 2 limes, quartered

-- Remove corn from water and set on hot grill, close lid.
-Turn corn every few minutes till corn is scorched a bit on all sides.
+Remove corn from water and set on hot grill, close lid.
+Turn corn every few minutes until corn is scorched a bit on all sides.
 Remove from grill, brush with butter or olive oil.
 Sprinkle with sea salt, cotija cheese and cilantro.
 Drizzle with fresh lime juice.

 May I Please Ask A Favor?

 We small bloggers need all the help we can get.
 Subscribing and sharing on social media is very appreciated!